kassko/data-mapper/ABOUT.md

-# Library Name
+# DataMapper

 A general-purpose data access and mapping library designed to handle multiple heterogeneous data sources with a consistent programming model.

 ## Overview

-Library Name is an open-source library that provides a unified approach to:
+DataMapper is an open-source library that provides a unified approach to:

 - managing multiple data sources (SQL, NoSQL, APIs, files, etc.)
 - mapping data to domain models